DanielZamb/crud-for-sheets/README.md

 But hey, who did told you to use `javascript`? if you wanted type-safety, better error management and 0 bloat in your code, you should have known better.

 #### My personal recomendation
-Using javascript is purely a skill issue, get good.
+Using javascript is purely a skill issue, git gud.

+### 2. The way the tables are created